csutorasa/gombok/README.md

 ## How to install

 Install go version 1.18 or newer.

-You can use the 1.16 or newer version [here](https://github.com/csutorasa/gombok/tree/1.16), but that does not support generics.
+You can downgrade to 1.16 but cannot use generics [here](https://github.com/csutorasa/gombok/tree/1.16).
+You can downgrade to 1.13 but cannot use generics [here](https://github.com/csutorasa/gombok/tree/1.13).

 Install the generator with the following command: